WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 4. Under the Plot Options, remove all **Keys** that are present.

-5. Configure the notebook as follows:
+5. Configure the map as follows:

    Keys = **state_code**
    Values = **customer_id**